Pot Holder Sewing Tutorial

 What size should a potholder be?

-Generally, a potholder should be between 6 inches to 10 inches.
-In most cases, 10 inches is an ideal size for almost every pots.
+Generally, a potholder should be between 6 inches – 10 inches.
+However, 10 inches tends to be the ideal size for most pots.